 1 NORM is defined as a radioactive material containing no significant amounts of radionuclides other than naturally occurring radionuclides.
-Material in which the activity concentrations of the naturally occurring radioactive material (NORM) [23].
+Material in which the activity concentrations of the naturally occurring radionuclides have been changed by a process is included in naturally occurring radioactive material (NORM) [23].